nuwarvsd/miit_fdp/README.md

 	* Functionl out of the box

 	* Instructions to build and run natively will follow

+OPENLANE is tuned for skyWter130nm open PDK. it can be used to harden Macros and chips.there is two mode of operation

+	**Autonomus :** it is the push botton flow. with the push botton , it is a some time base design and due to this push botton, we get final GDSII

+	**interactive :** here we can run comamds and steps one by one.

+It has large number of design examples(43 designs with their best configurations).

 ###  Introduction to OpenLANE detailed ASIC design flow

 ![image](https://user-images.githubusercontent.com/123365818/216004054-b8001334-ed60-47d9-909f-41c504fcd6e1.png)

+The design exploration utility is also used for regression testing(CI). we run OpenLANE on ~ 70 designs and compare the results to the best known ones.

+	DFT(Design for Test)
+it perform scan inserption, automatic test pattern generation, Test patterns compaction, Fault coverage, Fault simulation.
+	After that physical implementation is done by OpenROAD app. physical implementation involves the several steps:

+	Floor/Power Planning

+	End Decoupling Capacitors and Tap cells insertion

+	Placements: Global and Detailed

+	Post Placement Optimization

+	Clock Tree synthesis (CTS)

+	Routing: Global and Detailed

+	Every time the netlist is modified.(CTS modifies the netlist and Post Placements optimization also modifies the netlist).so for that verification must be performed.
+The LCE(yosys) is used to formally confirm that the function did not change after modifying the netlist. ### Dealing with antenna rules Violation: when a metal wire segment is fabricated, it can act as antenna.as an antenna, it collect charges which can demaged the transister gates during the fabrication.

+	Static Timing analysis(STA)

+It involves the interconnect RC Extraction(DEF2SPEF) from the routed layout, followed by STA on OpenSTA(OpenROAD) tool. resulting report will shows the timing violations if any violations is there.

+Physical Verification (DRC and LVS)

+Magic is used for design Rules checking and SPICE Extraction from Layout.
+Magic and Netgen are used for LVS.

 ### SKY130_D1_SK3 - Get familiar to open-source EDA tools

 #### SKY_L1 - OpenLANE Directory structure in detail

+--cd command--
+cd means change directory. this command will help us to go inside the directory.

        cd Desktop

 	cd work/tools